 nOTP - The Next Gen Verification.

-nOTP is a verification product from Exotel that helps secure your business by verifying customer identity based upon their mobile number.
+nOTP is a verification product from Exotel that helps secure your business by verifying customer identity based on their mobile number.

 Available as an SDK for Android phones, nOTP allows users to verify with absolutely no actions from their end.
 All they have to do is enter their phone number, and click on the ‘verify’ option.
 Everything else happens automatically, and the number is verified.